soft-skills-engineering/website/incident-process.md

 ## Version and Copyright

-V1.0 of this Code of Conduct was published on June 18th, 2019.
+V1.3 of this Incident Response was published on March 21st, 2025.

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).